 On September 21, 2020, the Polk County Board of Commissioners approved a budget exclusively for kudzu eradication.
 The Polk Co Appearance Commission assumes oversight for the matching grant applications and disbursement of grant monies.
 Applicants eligible for this grant include towns, non-profits, and homeowners associations.
 The Appearance Commission will seek to award kudzu eradication grants in diverse locations throughout the geographic area of Polk County.
-The deadline for applications for the first round of grants is Feb 28, 2021.
+The deadline for applications for 2021 - 2022 is October 15, 2021.
+The deadline for the Final Report to

 The Kudzu application requires an assessment by a qualified individual, County Extension Agent, or a company who has expressed a willingness to do kudzu control.
-You can also contact the Polk County Extension Agent, Scott Wellborn at 828-894-8218, who will provide an assessment and guidance for kudzu control.
+You can also contact the Polk County Extension Director, Scott Welborn at 828-894-8218, who will provide an assessment and guidance for kudzu control.
 His number is 828-894-8218.

 Historically, our grant appliers typically request up to $1000 although this is not an absolute ceiling.
 The Commission recommends that each applying agency match the total grant request by at least 25% cash.
 Since this is a dollar-for-dollar matching grant, the balance of any grant request not matched in cash can be remedied with in-kind labor.
 The Commission welcomes any nonprofit agency to apply, and they will be considered regardless if they don’t meet the above recommendations.

 The submission of applications for the upcoming year opens October 15, at which time funds will be reviewed on a rolling basis until all funds are allocated.